qbarnes/cw2dmk/BUILDING.md

 ## Cloning the Repo

-This section provides common assistance with cloning the repo with an ssh certificate for authenication with GitHub.
+This section provides common assistance with cloning the repo with an ssh certificate for authentication with GitHub.

 Using the ssh method of authentication is necessary for the way submodules are referenced.